viplavsomkuwar77/opentelemetry-microservices-devops/README.md

 • Locust

-🔁 CI/CD Pipeline
+🔁CI/CD Workflow
 ---

-GitHub Actions pipeline automatically:
+This repository contains a GitHub Actions workflow demonstrating the CI/CD flow.
+On each push to the main branch:
+- The workflow checks out the code

-• Builds Docker images
+- Simulates building Docker images

-• Pushes images to container registry

-• Deploys microservices to Kubernetes using Helm
+- Illustrates deployment steps for Kubernetes

+This pipeline acts as a template.
+In a real environment, the build step would push Docker images to a registry and the deploy step would use Helm or kubectl for deployment.

 📊 Observability
 ---